Grand-Federation/Grand-Federation-Rules/index.md

 2. Vehicles follow the same rules as deployables in terms of authorized armor systems and therefore should use a variant of LBA.

-3. LBA is allowed for vehicles if reasonably balanced.
-Light armored vehicles can be full LBA if the HP is low enough to justify it, an example would be an armored car that is full LBA but only 25 hitpoints so its resistant to bullets but still dies with relative ease to any anti-armor weapon.

-4. Aircraft are expected to be used as intended, gunships are not tanks and should not be used as tanks, else they will be treated as such and held to the same standards, this applies both ways.
+3. Aircraft are expected to be used as intended, gunships are not tanks and should not be used as tanks, else they will be treated as such and held to the same standards, this applies both ways.

-5. Fast-moving aircraft must always apply forward force.
+4. Fast-moving aircraft must always apply forward force.
 The intent of this rule is to disallow old-school "UFO planes," which were characterized by extremely fast movement in any direction at any time.
 Slow-moving aircraft can still utilize VTOL or simulated helicopter controls.

 ## SECTION VI - RATIOS

 The Grand Federation does not believe in attacker-to-defender ratio rules.
-However it should be noted that it doesn't say anything great about your group if you need to bring in 12 people to fight against 3 defenders.
+However it should be noted that it doesn't say anything great about your group if you need to bring in 12 people to fight against 3 defenders, and since it's in bad faith, you're likely going to get banned for some other infraction.
 That said entering the sim en mass during periods of low or little activity with the intent to blackscreen or otherwise block us in the spawns is asinine, petty, and will likely result in zeppelins or other heavy escalation.

 ## SECTION VII - UNBANNING